Why don’t you loaf me?

-- Preheat oven to 180*C and line a full sized loaf tin with baking paper.
-My tin is approximately 29cm x 10.5cm.
+- Preheat oven to 180*C and line a 30cm x 10cm loaf tin with enough baking paper so that it is hanging over the edges of the tin.

-- Place the rice flour and tapioca starch in a tightly sealed container, and shake vigorously to combine thoroughly.
+- Place the rice flour and tapioca starch in a tightly sealed container or jar, and shake vigorously to combine thoroughly.

 - In a large bowl, combine the flours, LSA, baking powder, baking soda, paprika, psyllium and salt.

 - In a separate bowl, combine the beaten eggs, melted coconut oil, chives and maple syrup.
 Add to the dry mixture.

 - Measure out 1 cup (230g) of cooled mashed pumpkin and gently fold it through the batter until well combined.

 - Crumble the feta into bite sized chunks and fold through the batter very gently, taking care not to over-mix as you’ll break the feta up too much.
 You want decent chunks of feta, trust me!

 - Spoon the batter evenly into the prepared loaf tin and use the back of the spoon to smooth the top.
 Top with crumbled feta, rosemary, and pepitas.
 Use your fingertips to press the feta and pepitas into the batter ever so lightly, to ensure they stick.